 Step Seven: Document as You Learn

 Troubled outsourced projects typically lack adequate documentation.
 You may find a sparse README with outdated setup instructions, or perhaps nothing at all.
-This documentation deficit compounds your rescue challenges – without understanding the original developers’ intent, you’re left guessing about why certain decisions were made.
+This documentation deficit compounds rescue challenges - without understanding the original developers’ intent, you’re left guessing about why certain decisions were made.

 You can’t go back and interview the original team, but you can document what you discover as you work through the rescue.
-This documentation serves two purposes: it helps your team understand the system more quickly, and it provides context for future developers who’ll maintain the code.
+This documentation serves two purposes: it helps the team understand the system more quickly, and it provides context for future developers who’ll maintain the code.

 Focus your documentation efforts where they’ll provide the most value.
 Don’t try to document everything exhaustively - that’s time-consuming and the documentation becomes outdated quickly.
 Instead, document decisions and patterns that aren’t obvious from reading the code.